onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

                                                                   :onyx/flux-policy :recover
                                                                   :onyx/min-peers 1
                                                                   :onyx/max-peers 1
-                                                                  :onyx/uniqueness-key :id}))
+                                                                  :onyx/uniqueness-key :id})))
-              (tweet/with-trigger-to-sql :hashtag-window connection-uri)))
+    (add-task (tweet/with-trigger-to-sql :hashtag-window connection-uri)))
 ```

 The [Onyx Twitter Sample](https://github.com/onyx-platform/onyx-twitter-sample)
-holds a testing namespace for each job showcasing the benefits of this DSL's
+holds a testing namespace for each job showcasing the benefits of this DSL
 approach.
 It also demonstrates other related concepts like job registration and
 submission.
 We intend this to be a community showcase of Onyx functionality that
 will grow over time.
 Feel free to add extra jobs demonstrating other Onyx